jojijacobk/HTML5-Knowledge/README.md

 - It is also possible to get an item from local storage by:
 `localStorage.name` OR `localStorage['name']`

-## 3. Session Storage
-- `sessionStorage.getItem(key)`
+**sessionStorage APIs**
 - Session storage is similar to local storage, but session storage lasts only until browser window or tab is closed.
+- - All APIs in localStorage are also available in sessionStorage.
+For eg: `sessionStorage.getItem(key)`
-- Two open tabs with same URL **doesn't share** `sessionStorage`.
+- Two open tabs with same URL **cannot share** `sessionStorage`.
 But, iframe or popup windows coming from same window shares sessionStorage.

+## 3. IndexedDB
+## 4. Service Worker (uses Cache API)
+It obsoleted **Cache Manifest**.
+## 5. File system API
+- Read from file system using FileList, File, Blob, FileReader
+- Write tofile system using FileWriter, Blob()

-# File API
+# File system API
-- The File API helps to read a file directly from hard drive and give the file data to JavaScript code.
+- The File system API helps to read a file directly from hard drive and give the file data to JavaScript code.
 Earlier it was only possible through file upload to pass data into web server and , then pass down to browser client.
-- The file obtained using File API to JavaScript could parse the data and send data to server using XMLHttpRequest.
+- The file obtained using File system API to JavaScript could parse the data and send data to server using XMLHttpRequest.
 - It is not possible to create a file in hard drive or change a file.
 But, you may store the file in localstorage.
-- With File API there are 3 strategies to read file.
+- With File system API there are 3 strategies to read file.
   - file input
   - a hidden file input, presented with a beautiful button
   - drag and drop file upload
-- File API works in tandem with FileReader to read file contents
+- File system API works in tandem with FileReader to read file contents
 - HTML5 file operation deals with the following objects.
   - FileList
   - File